RetricSu/gw-gitcoin-instruction/src/conceptual-explainers/structure.md

 - Ability to transfer tokens and other assets to and from layer 1.
 - Process transactions in parallel to the layer 1 chain to achieve higher scalability.
-- Rely on layer 1 to settle disputes and achieve higher levels of security and decentralization.
+- Rely on layer 1 to settle consensus disputes and achieve higher levels of security than would otherwise be possible.

 Nervos' first layer 2 offering will utilize the Godwoken and Polyjuice frameworks together to create an Ethereum compatible EVM environment that is capable of supporting Solidity based dapps.
-This layer 2 chain will be a community run, and will be usable permissionlessly by developers using the same tooling that is used for development with Ethereum.
+This layer 2 chain will be initially run by the Nervos Foundation during the initial launch phase, but will eventually convert into a decentralized chain which is operated by the community.
+All developers will be able to use this layer 2 chain permissionlessly, using the same tooling that is used for development with Ethereum.